CodeReviewDAO/dxd_codereview/Reviews/337 -  Royal web wallet and casper connector/1- Development/README.md

 2- Connect Casper Signer

 The reviewer was able to connect to the Casper testnet via CasperSigner.
 The public key of Caper signer wallet was shown on the page.
-But an error keeps  throwing on the web console (Chrome) .
+The balance of the connected account (1000 test cspr) was not displayed on the page and an error keeps  being thrown in the web console (Chrome) .

 ```console
 Access to fetch at 'http://138.201.54.44:7777/rpc' from origin 'http://localhost:3000'